 Activate the Side Navigation panel by tapping the gear icon on the left side of the Data Collection screen.
-This panel is always accessible in the Data Collection screen before, during, or after data collection or while in Playback Mode.
+This panel is always accessible in the Data Collection screen before, during, or after data collection or Playback.
 The Side Navigation panel contains the Gain, Display, and Depth panes.
 The icon for each pane is located at the bottom of the panel.